 Chest trauma is one of the leading causes of morbidity and mortality in all age groups.
 Chest injuries are the most frequent injuries followed by head and limb injuries [1].
 Mortality in patients with chest injury is 4-60% [1].
-Chest injuries are divided into two entities - blunt and penetrating, where blunt chest trauma is characterized by injury to structures of the chest without open communication between the pleural space and the external environment [2].
-Blunt chest trauma (BCT) accounts for 10-15% of all trauma cases [3].
-Blunt chest trauma is more common than penetrating injury and accounts for more than 90% of chest injuries [1].
-Such a high frequency of blunt chest trauma poses a major social and medical problem [4].
-The most common causes of BCT are traffic trauma (in 70% of the injured), injuries at home (very often due to falls from a height or downstairs) and accidents at the workplace [1, 2, 3].
+Chest injuries are divided into two entities - blunt and penetrating, where blunt chest trauma (BCT) is characterized by injury to structures of the chest without open communication between the pleural space and the external environment [2].
+BCT accounts for 10-15% of all trauma cases [3].
+BCT is more common than penetrating injury and accounts for more than 90% of chest injuries [1].
+Such a high frequency of BCT poses a major social and medical problem [4].
+The most common causes of BCT are traffic trauma (in 70% of the injured), injuries at home (very often due to falls from a height or downstairs), and workplace accidents [1, 2, 3].

 Rib fractures are common in BCT [1].
-Some patients with rib fractures develop pleural complications (PC) - pneumothorax (presence of air in the pleural space), hemothorax (blood in the pleural space), hemopneumothorax (combination of previous conditions), which largely affect the outcome of treatment [5].
+Some patients with rib fractures develop pleural complications (PC) - pneumothorax (presence of air in the pleural space), hemothorax (blood in the pleural space), hemopneumothorax (combination of the aforementioned conditions) - which largely affect the outcome of treatment [5].
 In patients without rib fractures after BCT, pneumothorax and/or hemothorax occur in 6.7% of cases, while in patients with rib fractures these complications occur in 24.9% (with one or two rib fractures) up to 81.4% (with fracture of more than two ribs) of cases [6].

-In case of BCT with rib fractures special care must be taken since PC can occur within 24-72 h after the initial injury and examination of the patient, and in elderly patients even within one week of the injury [7].
+In cases of BCT with rib fractures special care must be taken since PC can occur within 24-72 hours after the initial injury and examination of the patient, and in elderly patients even within one week of the injury [7].
 If PC are not recognized in time, death is also possible [8].
-Prompt and accurate diagnosis of injuries and PC in BCT is very important since it enhances further medical treatment of these patients.
+Prompt and accurate diagnosis of

+Correspondence to: Milorad PAVLOVIĆ Romanijska 17/16 18000 Niš, Serbia misapavlovicnis@yahoo.com injuries and PC in BCT is very important since it enhances further medical treatment of these patients.

-Without the ability to predict PC after rib fractures in BCT, most doctors are forced to initially treat these patients through observation and conservative treatment, even in the absence of visible injuries, which significantly burdens the country's health care system financially.
+Without the ability to predict PC after rib fractures in BCT, most doctors are forced to initially treat these patients through observation and conservative treatment, even in the absence of visible injuries, which significantly burdens a country's health care system financially.

-There are little available data that can be found to predict the occurrence of PC after BCT.
+Little data can be found on predicting the occurrence of PC after BCT.
 Also, there is still no clear evidence that inflammatory biomarkers (and particularly which ones) can be used as predictors of PC in rib fractures in BCT.

-Immediately after injury, the body's immune system is activated, releasing inflammatory mediators which are also biomarkers of inflammation [9].
+Immediately after injury, the body's immune system is activated, releasing inflammatory mediators, which are also biomarkers of inflammation [9].
 According to the definition of the World Health Organization, biomarkers represent "any substance, structure, or process that is measurable in the body, or its products and effects are measurable, or that predict the incidence of an outcome or disease."
 Chest trauma does not have "its own" biomarkers, since the role of cytokines and inflammatory biomarkers in BCT has not yet been fully explored [10].